Resource type: Case study

 They also attended Superfast Business Cornwall’s Tech for Growth conference last year and the Connect to the Future conference at Goonhilly Earth Station in October, which further opened their eyes to understanding, adopting and exploiting digital technology to start their business.

 “Our experience with Superfast Business Cornwall has been invaluable, they have given us business advice as well as access to knowledge and further opportunities.

 Dan and Superfast Business Cornwall have helped us with market research and understanding our competitors, as well as helping us to use that information to take our business forward.”

 With the support of the project and due to a direct suggestion from Dan, Broken Abacus crowdfunded to raise money for the platform, which caught the attention of Arts Council England.
 The Council agreed to support the venture, providing 25 per cent of the funding if Lucy and Chris reached 75 per cent of the overall target, which they did.

-Broken Abacus is due to go live in early 2018 using a dot com address to further its reach and appeal to the international market.
+Broken Abacus is due to go live using a dot com address to further its reach and appeal to the international market.

 “Dan has been so incredible in encouraging us with our ideas and he has given us the confidence to move forward with them.
 Superfast Business Cornwall has helped to cement and gel our idea as a business venture as well as signposting us to further opportunities.

 Throughout the entire project, the organisation, and Dan in particular, has given us confidence, and helped us recognise that we are definitely on the right track with Broken Abacus.”